Abigail Adams (Bunker Hill, 1775)

 It truly depends on how interested you are in Boston's Revolutionary stories!
 The Freedom Trail is 2.5 miles long, and we've arranged its complex history into three neighborhoods: Downtown Boston, the North End, and Charlestown.
 Our most popular Private Tour is the Half-Day Tour, approximately three hours in duration.
 Our most popular Public Tour is our Evening Tour; please allow two hours for this small-group walk.

 Absolutely!
+Please view our complete COVID-19 Guidelines.
 All tours are conducted outdoors, in well-ventilated spaces, while following proper social distance protocols.
 We specialize in Private Tours, which can be limited to your immediate household.
 As an additional courtesy for our guests, your guide will have hand sanitizer and disposable masks available, free of charge.
 Most importantly, your guide will be wearing a face covering throughout the entire tour.

 Are your tour routes accessible?